Qu4ntume/Instagram-302.0-Rocket/README.md

 👋 Instagram with Rocket.

-👋 Go to Rocket Settings -> Upgrade to Pro -> Restore purchases (to disable adds)
+👋 Go to Rocket Settings -> Upgrade to Pro -> Restore purchases (to activate pro)

 **NOTE:** This version of Instagram is a modified version of the official app and may not comply with Instagram's terms of use.
 Use this app at your own risk.